 Brand Licensing was launched in 1999 as a small hotel-based event.

-Now in its 17th year, it is the only pan-European event dedicated to licensing and brand extension, and takes place from 13 – 15th October at Olympia in London.
+Now in its 18th year, it is the only pan-European event dedicated to licensing and brand extension, and will take place from 11th– 13th October 2016 at Olympia in London.

 - Brand Licensing was re-branded as Brand Licensing Europe (BLE) in 2007 to reflect the international nature of its exhibitors, properties and visitors.
 The show expanded to three days in 2010, reflecting the demand from the growing number of visitors and exhibitors.

-- Brand Licensing Europe is organised by UBM Advanstar, the leading worldwide media company.
+- Brand Licensing Europe is organised by UBM, the leading worldwide media company.
 Its events include Brand Licensing Europe and Licensing Expo: all leading events in their markets.

 BLE’s floorplan is divided into three distinct zones to help visitors easily navigate the event and reflect the growing industry: